All Episodes

 Big government and big business, that goes together really well.

-Small government and small business, that goes together really well, but big government and small business don't go together well.
+Small government and small business, that goes together really well.

 And we're back with farmer and author Joel Salatin.

-You you're kind of become the face of this sort of small regenerative agriculture, healthy, you know, don't you use minimal kind of external product type operation, and a lot of people gain a lot of inspiration out of that.
+You're kind of become the face of this sort of small, regenerative agriculture, healthy, you know, don't use minimal kind of external product type operation.

-Uh, I'd like to go back.
+I'd like to go back.

-My grandfather, my dad's dad, was a charter subscriber to Rodale's organic gardening and farming magazine when it came out in what 1945, just right there at the end of World War II.
+My grandfather, my dad's dad, was a charter subscriber to Rodale's Organic Gardening and Farming magazine when it came out in, what, 1945, just right there at the end of World War II.

-As an economist, he understood that as a small farmer, we could never compete at the low margin commodity level because we couldn't produce enough commodities.
+As an economist, he understood that as a small farmer, we could never compete at the low-margin commodity level because we couldn't produce enough commodities.

 Yeah, yeah.

-We began uh direct marketing throughout high school.
+We began direct marketing throughout high school.

 This entrepreneurship was just pushed right from the beginning.